sense 1v

 🔊

-Conditional mood (Condizionale) of the verb desolàre
+condizionale desolare.
+Conditional mood of the verb desolare

 Tempo semplice